-Exploring students' perceptions of the school atmosphere in relation to inclusion
+of the school atmosphere in relation to inclusion

+- e) My language.

+- f) Because I do not know the language of the country well

-- g) Due to my refugee/immigration history.
+- g) Because of my refugee/immigration history.

-- h) Due to my grades and performance.
+- h) Because of my grades and performance.

-- i) Due to my appearance.
+- i) Because of my appearance.

-- j) Due to my religion or belief.
+- j) Because of my religion or belief.

-- k) Due to my family's financial situation.
+- k) Because of my family's financial situation.

-- 1) Due to a disability I have.
+- Because of a disability I have.

-- m) Due to my hobbies or clothes, I don't correspond to what others think people of my gender should look like.
+- m) My hobbies or clothes, because I don't correspond to what others think people of my gender should look like.

-- n) Due to other reason(s).
+- n) Because of other reason(s).

-- 5. In your school, how often do you learn about experiences and/or achievements of the following groups of people?